trantor00/BasicBacteriaSimulation/README.md

 test class and GUI << in the test class all the variables and parameters will be entered and processed by classes.

-It'd be more complicated than written here...
+It'll be more complicated than written here and I'll continue developing this project.

 ### Screenshots: